git/git.github.io/rev_news/drafts/edition-45.md

 __Various__

 * [Git Merge Contributor's Summit Jan 31, 2019, Brussels](https://public-inbox.org/git/20181109104202.GA8717@sigill.intra.peff.net)
-  has been announced on the mailing list.
+  as part of the [Git Merge Conference](https://git-merge.com/) has been announced on the mailing list.
 All contributors to Git or related projects in the Git ecosystem are invited.
+  Open source addicts may also want to attend the [FOSDEM](https://fosdem.org/2019/) conference on the two subsequent days.

 * [Outreachy interns](https://www.outreachy.org/alums/) for the
   December 2018 to March 2019 round have been announced.
 Two Outreachy